 Big Manitou Falls

 Pattison State Park near Superior is home to this 165-foot waterfall, the tallest in the state and the fourth highest east of the Rockies.
-Gradually the tea-colored waters of the Black River turn this into a magnificent wall of contrasting white.
+Gradually the tea-colored waters of the Black River transform into a magnificent wall of contrasting white.
 Designated overlooks offer safe spots for some amazing group photos.
-Conveniently, this is all a short walk along a paved trail from the main parking area.
-Don’t miss its 31-foot sibling, Little Manitou Falls, which also has its own parking lot.
+Conveniently, this is all a short distance along a paved trail from the main parking area.
+Don’t miss its 31-foot sibling, Little Manitou Falls, which also has its own parking lot for easy access.

 Stephens Falls

-Modest and spring fed, Stephens Falls is a thin curtain of streams falling into a small gorge in Governor Dodge State Park.
-The park's hiking trail begins in the nearby lot, but the paved trail to the falls is a stone’s throw away.
+Modest and spring-fed, Stephens Falls is made up of a thin curtain of streams falling into a small gorge in Governor Dodge State Park.
+The park's hiking trail begins in the nearby lot, but the paved trail to the falls is just a stone’s throw away.
 A staircase down into the gorge gives you another angle on the icy display which starts small but really becomes something magnificent as the season progresses.
-Be sure to watch your step as the stairs can get icy.
+Be sure to watch your step as the stairs can get icy; or, skip the steps and enjoy the bird’s eye view from the paved path.

 Wequiock Falls

-Located in a tiny county park just north of Green Bay along Highway 57 to Door County, Wequiock Falls can practically dry up during hot summers, but give it time: eventually in winter it becomes a stunning collection of icy stalactites where that trickle flows off the rocky edge of the Niagara Escarpment.
+Located in a tiny county park just north of Green Bay along Highway 57 to Door County, Wequiock Falls can practically dry up during hot summers.
+But give it time: in winter it becomes a stunning collection of icy stalactites that trickles off the rocky edge of the Niagara Escarpment to form a spectacular frozen sight.

 Fonferek Falls